 Clayton Richard (Blue Jays) vs. BAL, @CLE

 Tyson Ross (Tigers) @NYY, vs. KC

 Chris Stratton (Angels) @SEA, vs. TEX

-Join Scout Fantasy for top advice in the industry from check-cashing, proven winners!
+Join FullTime Fantasy for top advice in the industry from check-cashing, proven winners!
 Get personal lineup and trade questions answered by Doc, Adam & Shawn.
 You’ll gain access to the top world-ranked players including sleepers, breakouts and busts along with advanced adp data to dominate your league!